pranavkale246/git-practice/README.md

-This is a practice git readme file
+This is a practice git readme file. this is after second commit.